Where’s the Fruit?

 In the mid-1980s, several products removed the word "sugar" from their name.
 Sugar Smacks became Honey Smacks, and Super Sugar Crisp became Super Golden Crisp, to name just two.
 But the levels of sugar in the cereals have remained about the same.

+The bad news is that Consumer Reports rated 23 of the top 27 cereals marketed to children as only Good or Fair for nutrition.
 LINK There is at least as much sugar in a serving of Kellogg's Honey Smacks and 10 other rated cereals as there is in a glazed doughnut from Dunkin’ Donuts.
 Two cereals, Kellogg's Honey Smacks and Post Golden Crisp, are more than 50 percent sugar (by weight) and nine are at least 40 percent sugar.

 Fat: Good, Bad and Very Bad